JarkkoPar/sqlite-ndvss/README.md

 This extension has been used in real-world projects to perform similarity searches for manuals, product data, publicly available standards documents in PDF and other text formats.

-There are versions available for x86_64 and Arm Linux, Windows and Mac, and even RISC-V. Of these the Mac and RISC-V versions are currently untested.
+There are versions available for x86_64 and Arm Linux, Windows and Mac, and even RISC-V. Of these the Mac versions are currently untested.

 sqlite-ndvss was originally created to try out RAG with LLM's without having to install more full-fledged vector databases, and because SQLite is amazing.